Steaks with Poblano Relish Recipe

 - Dash salt and pepper

-- 1. Broil the pepper half and garlic clove 4 in. from the heat until skins blister, about 10-12 minutes.
-Immediately place in a bowl; cover and let stand for 15-20 minutes.
+- 1. Broil pepper half and garlic clove 4 in. from heat until skin on pepper blisters, about 10-12 minutes.
+Immediately place pepper and garlic in a bowl; cover and let stand 15-20 minutes.

-- 2. Peel pepper and garlic skin; finely chop and place in a small bowl.
-Stir in the cilantro, 1/4 teaspoon cumin and 1/8 teaspoon chili powder; set aside.
+- 2. Peel pepper and garlic skins; finely chop and place in a small bowl.
+Stir in cilantro, 1/4 teaspoon cumin and 1/8 teaspoon chili powder; set aside.

 1 steak with 2 tablespoons relish equals 208 calories, 11 g fat (3 g saturated fat), 71 mg cholesterol, 133 mg sodium, 3 g carbohydrate, 1 g fiber, 24 g protein.
 Diabetic Exchanges: 3 lean meat, 1/2 fat.